 Plan Ahead – Some restrooms will be temporarily closed to keep up with cleaning schedules.
 Bring soap/hand sanitizer.

 Play It Safe – Find out what precautions you should take when exploring the outdoors, especially if this is your first time visiting the State Park System.
 Learn more at parks.ca.gov/SafetyTips.

 Be COVID-19 Safe – State Parks continues to follow guidance provided by the California Department of Public Health:

 Fully Vaccinated Persons: Face coverings are not required in public outdoor settings.
 For indoor public settings, such as museums and visitor centers, all vaccinated individuals are to self-attest that they are in compliance prior to entry.

 Unvaccinated Persons: Face coverings are required in indoor public settings such as museums and visitor centers.

 Leave No Trace – Leave areas better than how you found them by staying on designated trails and packing out all trash.
 Do not disturb wildlife or plants.

-SMOKE ALERT, July 19, 2021:Smoke impacts at the Park from northern California and southern Oregon fires have been minimal up to this point.
-However, as of today, smoke from the Dixie Fire about 50 air miles south of the Park has begun to infiltrate the Burney Basin.
-It is anticipated that smoke impacts will fluctuate over the next several days.
-While the Park will remain open, those with allergies should consider postponing their visits until a better time.
+FIRE & SMOKE ALERT, Sunday August 22, 2021:Smoke impacts at the Park from northern California and southern Oregon fires have infiltrated the Burney Basin.
+While it is anticipated that smoke impacts will fluctuate over the next several days, it is listed in the "unhealthy" range at this time.
+While the Park will remain open, those with allergies or difficulty breathing should consider postponing their visits until a better time.